Changissnz/goals/README.md

 # A Recipe with Jealousy

-Jealousy operates by underhanded methodologies.
+Jealousy operates by underhanded
-Even the jealous know that jealousy is a prime
+methodologies.
+Even the jealous know
+that jealousy is a prime factor for
-factor for irrationalism that can just as easily
+irrationalism that can just as easily
-bury them as grant them cheap victories, so
+bury them as grant them cheap victories,
-their way about victory heavily emphasizes the
+so their way about victory heavily
-concealment of said prime factor.
-But it is not
+emphasizes the concealment of said
+prime factor.
+But it is not always
-always an orderly world for what exactly is
+an orderly world for what exactly is
 order, goes their justification.

 Jealousy is cryptographic.
-It is one of the
+It is one
-great drivers for deception.
-It is fair to
+of the great drivers for deception.
-say there are as many methodologies devised
+It is fair to say there are as many
+methodologies devised to detect friend,
-to detect friend,foe, or stranger as to conceal
+foe, or stranger as to conceal
 allegiance.

-A cunning jealousy exacerbates present problems,
+A cunning jealousy exacerbates present
-morphing those problems into greater problems
+problems, morphing those problems into
-through systematic destabilization.
+greater problems through systematic
+destabilization.

-Much can be said and believed about those that
+Much can be said and believed about
-embrace jealousy into their hearts or befriend
+those that embrace jealousy into their
-the jealous.
-But one thing is for certain,
+hearts or befriend the jealous.
+But
+one thing is for certain, jealousy
-jealousy is one of the seven deadly sins.
+is one of the seven deadly sins.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------